HilalBerhe/apple-microsoft-valuation-comparison/README.md

 1. Open the Excel workbook.
 2. Start with the cover page for a high-level overview.
-3. Review the comps table to compare valuation multiples.
+3. Review the comparable company analysis to compare valuation multiples.
+4. Review the valuation and profitability summary.
-4. Review the Apple and Microsoft 3-statement models.
+5. Review the Apple and Microsoft 3-statement models.
-5. Review the Apple and Microsoft DCF models.
+6. Review the Apple and Microsoft DCF models.
-6. Review the sensitivity analysis to understand how assumptions impact valuation.
+7. Review the sensitivity analysis to understand how assumptions impact valuation.
-7. Review the valuation range chart to compare outputs across different valuation methods.
+8. Review the valuation range chart to compare outputs across different valuation methods.
-8. Read the written summaries to understand the key conclusions.
+9. Read the written summaries to understand the key conclusions.

 ---